thothix/guayadeque/README.md

 - Allow fast access to any music file by genre, artist, album.
 - Audio equalizer.
 - Configurable cross fader engine.
-- Configurable Silence detector to avoid listening to silence between tracks.
+- Configurable silence detector to avoid listening to silence between tracks.
 - Dynamic and static playlists management.
-- Play and Rip Audio CDs.
+- Play and rip audio CDs.
 - CUE sheet support.
 - Tracks tag editor with automatically fetching of tags information for easily completion.
-- Ability to download covers manually or automatically.
+- Ability to download covers automatically or manually.
 - Lyrics downloads from different lyrics providers.
 - Rate tracks from 0 to 5 stars.
 - Record from internet radios.